 I forgot to mention one other very important fact for me, and that is around 200 of my parkruns have been completed with my loyal companion, my dog Luna.

 She is husky-labrador cross and might even love parkrun more than I do!
 Luna is a favourite amongst all the other Brueton parkrunners.

-I think what GPs are doing, prescribing parkrun to patients via the parkrun practice initiative is fantastic – particularly for older patients.
+I think what GPs are doing, prescribing parkrun to patients via the #parkrunPractice initiative in the UK is fantastic – particularly for older patients.
 Being active, whether walking or jogging is so important.
 Every day I walk at least seven miles with my husky-labrador cross, and on Sundays this is more like nine miles.

 But as well as that, encouraging older people to get outside in their local community can help cut the loneliness that older age can bring.
 I am now 85 years old and the parkrun family are fantastic, so caring and encouraging.

 I look forward so very much to Saturdays, whatever the weather, it fills my adrenaline gap!